Best Crypto Advertising Networks in 2026 (+ How to Actually Convert the Traffic)

 9. Persona.ly

 Persona.ly is a mobile-first performance advertising platform with strong coverage in crypto and GameFi.
-It specializes in user acquisition for crypto apps, exchanges, and play-to-earn games on mobile platforms with CPI and CPA pricing that directly aligns incentives with actual installs and registrations.
+It specializes in user acquisition for crypto apps, exchanges, and play-to-earn games with CPI and CPA pricing.

 Best for: Mobile crypto app installs, exchange user acquisition, and GameFi player acquisition.